mongodb/specifications/source/server-selection/server-selection.rst

 A tag set that is an empty document matches any server, because the empty tag set is a subset of any tag set.
 This means the default ``tag_sets`` parameter (``[{}]``) matches all servers.

+Tag sets are applied after filtering servers by ``mode`` and ``maxStalenessMS``, and before selecting one server within the latency window.

 Eligibility MUST be determined from ``tag_sets`` as follows: